The naming and identification

 Exotics

-it "crops well, medium height, with good bunches tasting like commercial
+it "crops well, medium height, with good bunches tasting like

 fruit sold in NZ.
 AAB"

-Misi Luki - An improved
+Misi Luki - An

 ladies finger type from Samoa, sold by Landsendt

 plantation of this cultivar.
-AAB
+Reliable.
+Recommended.
+AAB.

 Sugar/Silk/Apple/Hua

-Moa-10 to15 feet/3-4.5m high, the banana are short and plump, very
+Moa - 10 to15 feet/3-4.5m high, the banana are short and plump,

-thin skinned, inclined to split and to tear off and fall when it is very
+thin skinned, inclined to split and to tear off and fall when it is

-ripe, very white fleshed, dense, sweet, without flouriness or sliminess,
+ripe, very white fleshed, dense, sweet, without flouriness or

 but astringent when it isn't fully ripe.
 It bears fairly reliably

-in warm temperate areas, has good sized bunches, and in spite of splitting,
+in warm temperate areas, has good sized bunches, and in spite of

-it's superior flavor and reliable productivity makes it a recommendation
+it's superior flavor and reliable productivity makes it a

 AAB.